jaksonmoura/jrochelly.github.io/post/_posts/2014-03-16-save-google-maps-waypoints.md

 As you can see I use Ruby to pass the values.

-Well, after all this you can save/load you waypoints.%}
+Well, after all this you can save/load you waypoints.